Is Graphic Design Included in Web Design?

 How Graphic Design and Web Design Work Together

 When creating a strong online presence for a small business or non profit, graphic design and web design services and skills often overlap on another, but serve a very different purpose.
 Graphic design creates the visual identity and look of things like logos, icons, and brand elements.
 Web design brings together those visuals and makes sure they are integrated into a functional, mobile-friendly site.
 In many ways, graphic design is included in web design.
-The two must work together and blend to create a seamless brand experience for web, digital, and printed materials.
+The two must work together and blend to create a seamless brand experience for web, digital marketing, and printed materials.

 What is Web Design?